niknik27/niknik27.github.io/SchoolManagerPage.md

   > Persistent saving using a SQLite database

   > Ability to add, edit, and delete Terms, Courses, and Assessments

+  > Notifications and Alerts

+  > Ability to enable and disable notifications and alerts

 Copyright 2019 © [niknik27](https://github.com/niknik27)